ThePython10110/ExchangeClone/README.md

     * The pickaxe vein mining ability is now more efficient, only checking each position once.
     * Tools do not mine slower in 3x1/3x3 modes (to match ProjectE)
     * Tools do not have a separate 3x1/3x3 item.
+    * Charge level is now shown by the wear/durability bar
+    * Charge level now affects tool speed
+    * Got rid of `exchangeclone.node_radius_action` function (it was pretty much over-refactoring and made things so much more complicated)

 ### v6.7
 * Made More Ores energy values not MTG-specific